cengique/lectures-prog-data-analysis/content/_index.md

 # Welcome!

-We are still adding materials.
-Select a chapter from the menu on the left.
+Select a section from the menu on the left.